Minipeps/betapose/README.md

+This forks runs the _Betapose training_ on Windows 10 with CUDA 10.1

 #	Betapose: Estimating 6D Pose From Localizing Designated Surface Keypoints
 Please refer to our paper for detailed explanation.
 Arxiv Link is [here](https://arxiv.org/abs/1812.01387).
 In the following, `ROOT` refers to the folder containing this README file.